Travel smarter in 2026 with our guide to the best cities for going solo—where to go, what to do, and how to make the most of every moment.

 Why it’s perfect for solo travel:

-- Walkable historic center (UNESCO World Heritage site)
+- Walkable historic center (UNESCO World Heritage site) where everything is within reach

-- Very affordable accommodations and dining
+- Very affordable accommodations and dining compared to other European cities

-- Friendly locals eager to share their culture
+- Friendly locals eager to share their culture and help solo travelers navigate

-- Beautiful riverfront for strolling and relaxing
+- Beautiful riverfront for strolling and relaxing at your own pace

-- World-famous port wine cellars with tastings
+- World-famous port wine cellars with tastings that welcome solo visitors

 The city’s small size creates natural opportunities to bump into fellow travelers repeatedly, often turning brief encounters into lasting friendships.
+Solo travelers love that Porto feels intimate and manageable, and the growing hostel scene means there are plenty of opportunities to socialize when you want company.

 Best Cities for Solo Female Travelers